kmthomas97/instant_message_system/README.md

 5. type y or yes for any options

-6. Install gcc and git
+6. Install gcc, git, and ssh

-`sudo apt install gcc && sudo apt install git`
+`sudo apt install gcc && sudo apt install git && sudo apt install ssh`

 7. Congrats, if everything went well you should be done setting up your environment!